Self Employed? 7 Ways to Maximize Your Income Tax Return

 And because your income can vary weekly or monthly, it helps to set aside enough money to carry your business through cash crunch periods, especially when those periods align with tax season.

-For example, you can calculate your quarterly tax bill, then set aside this amount quarterly to ensure that once tax season comes around, you can meet your obligations without attracting penalties for late payments.
+For example, you can calculate your quarterly tax bill, and then set aside this amount quarterly to ensure that once tax season comes around, you can meet your obligations without attracting penalties for late payments.

 4. Form an S-corp

 This is one of the best ways to maximize your self-employment tax income.